 After witnessing the courage and skill of the Gordon Highlanders in the Second Boer War, a young, roving reporter named Winston Churchill described them as 'the finest regiment in the world'.
 Over a century later, this historic infantry regiment remains one of the British Army's most celebrated.

-As with most of the Scottish regiments which served during the Great War, the Gordon Highlanders were formed following Childers Reforms in 1881 which amalgamated the 75th (Stirlingshire) Regiment of Foot and the 92nd (Gordon Highlanders) Regiment of Foot.
+- Formed in 1881 when the 75th (Stirlingshire) Regiment of Foot merged with the 92nd (Gordon Highlanders) Regiment of Foot.

-The 92nd Foot was raised as the 100th Highlanders by the Duke of Gordon in 1794 and served in the Low Countries, Egypt, Corunna, the Peninsular War at the Battle of Waterloo, the Second Afghan War, and the First Boer War.
-After its formation, the regiment distinguished itself in Egypt at the Battle of Tel-El-Kebir, during operations on the North West Frontier in India, and during the Second Boer War.
+- The 92nd Foot started life as the 100th Highlanders by the Duke of Gordon in 1794 and served in the Low Countries, Egypt, Corunna, the Peninsular War, Battle of Waterloo, Second Afghan War, and the Boer Wars.
+It also saw action in Egypt at the Battle of Tel-El-Kebir and during operations on the North West Frontier in India.